 About the Program

-In this 16-week Program, you will gain experience working under the direct supervision of nurses, providing care for hospitalized patients.
-And now, thanks to the recent addition of a new site, your classes, clinicals, and skills labs are all conveniently located in Harrisonburg at Sentara RMH Medical Center.
+In this 16-week program, you will gain experience working under the direct supervision of nurses, providing care for hospitalized patients.
+And now, thanks to expansion into this area, your classes, clinicals, and skills labs are all conveniently located in Harrisonburg at Sentara RMH Medical Center.

-- Looking for our main campus in Chesapeake Virginia?
+- Looking for our main campus in Chesapeake, VA?
 Click here.

 Learn the Skills for a Healthcare Career in Just 16 Weeks

-Graduates of the Patient Care Technician Program can work as either Patient Care Technicians or Nursing Care Partners.
-In either role, you will provide vital patient care under the direct supervision of a nurse.
+Graduates of the Patient Care Technician Program can work as Patient Care Technicians, providing vital patient care under the direct supervision of a nurse.
 You will help patients with daily living activities, such as bathing and eating.
 You will also take vital signs, draw blood specimens, perform wound care and dressing changes, insert urinary catheters, perform EKGs, and other selected medical tests and procedures.
 You will learn other skills, too, like how to operate specialized equipment, and how to communicate with healthcare providers, patients, and family members during sometimes stressful situations.
 You will be responsible for delivering quality patient care in the acute care setting.

 Your Educational Experience in Harrisonburg